apache/kafka/tests/README.md

 * Setup a testing cluster with Vagrant.
 Configure your Vagrant setup by creating the file `Vagrantfile.local` in the directory of your Kafka checkout.
 At a minimum, you *MUST* set `mode = "test"` and the value of `num_workers` high enough for the test(s) you're trying to run.
+    An example resides in kafka/vagrant/system-test-Vagrantfile.local

         # Example Vagrantfile.local for use on local machine
+        # Vagrantfile.local should reside in the base Kafka directory
         mode = "test"
         num_workers = 9